vedph/cadmus_itinera_doc/models.md

 - `genre` (`string`, thesaurus)
 - `verse` (`string`, thesaurus)
 - `rhyme` (`string`): rhyme scheme.
-- `authors`\* (`RankedCitedPerson[]`): the rank for person is there to express the fact that the attribution of the text to the identified person has a certain level of confidence.
+- `authors`\* (`CitedPerson[]`): the rank for person is used here to express the fact that the attribution of the text to the identified person has a certain level of confidence.
 - `headings` (`string[]`): zero or more headings found in the manuscript text or its variants.
 - `recipients`\* (`DecoratedId[]`): recipient(s), at least 1.
 - `replyingTo` (`DecoratedId[]`)